AbuKhaled22/text-editor/README.md

 ### text editor
-you can write the text and download it as pdf
+you can write the text and download it as pdf updating